 Abortions and people under 14

 If you’re pregnant and you’re under 14, the law says that your parents or guardians get to decide if you can get an abortion.
 They still have to keep your best interest in mind and listen to what you want.
-This situation can be hard, and it may help to talk about it with friends or an adult you trust, like a nurse or a councilor.
+This situation can be hard, and it may help to talk about it with friends or an adult you trust, like a nurse or a counselor.

 If you and your guardians disagree on what’s best for you, you can ask a court to make the decision.
 Judges can let people get or avoid abortions if they’re under 14, even if the parents or guardians disagree.